noeltock/hammy/readme.txt

 == Feedback & Bugs ==

-As this is a new plugin, there are likely to be a few issues.
 Kindly post any issues, questions or suggestions on the [Hammy forums](http://wordpress.org/support/plugin/hammy) .